The color of the tag on your store-bought bread …Ali Blumenthal for Reader's Digest

 The hole in your pen cap...iStock/Ruben Pinto

 ...
 Is there to prevent choking.
 BIC first added the tiny punctures in the top of their pen caps in 1991 both to equalize pressure inside the pen, and to give cap swallowers a last-ditch lifeline; if a cap gets lodged in someone’s throat, they will still be able to breath through the hole.
 This may sound like an irrational fear, but according to Business Insider more than 10,000 people have swallowed parts of pens and pencils.
 Lego mini-figures have holes in their heads for the same reason.
+You'll be appalled by what BIC pens were almost called.

 That little strawberry attached to your pincushion …Ali Blumenthal for Reader's Digest